Jump to section:

 Sometimes referred to as Recognition of Prior Learning (RPL), Prior Learning Assessment and Recognition (PLAR) offers you the opportunity to potentially receive course credit for the related work, volunteer, and learning experiences you've had thus far.

-This is determined through prior learning assessments that may require you to undergo oral exams or interviews, provide a portfolio, take a challenge exam or participate in other types of evaluations.
+This is determined through prior learning assessments that may require you to provide a portfolio, take a challenge exam or participate in other types of evaluations.

 Recognized prior learning: informal learning vs. non-formal learning